XMB5/svtweb/README.md

 Social Valuation Task in Web Browser

+## new ideas
+- don't switch side of colors
+    - more complicated
+- don't label sides A and B
+    - more complicated
+- don't use word "advisor" because it implies they are trying to help you
+    - "competitor" or "partner" instead
+- let user know number of rounds
+    - 43/240 in corner

 ## svt ideas
 - subtract points for wrong answer
     - 2 pts for correct, -1 pt for incorrect, to create a greater penalty for getting answers wrong